-If you thought going to an orphanage wasn’t hard enough, Bernie experienced even greater tragedy when, just a few years later, his beloved little brother was hit by a truck and killed.
-Thirteen-year-old Bernie, not his parents, was called upon to identify the body.
-Though no way involved in the accident, Tony Cutis would feel responsible for his brother’s death the rest of his life: in Tony’s mind, he was Julie’s protector, and should have been there to save his brother.
+As traumatic as the orphanage was, Bernie experienced even greater tragedy just a few years later when his beloved little brother was hit by a truck and killed.
+Thirteen-year-old Bernie, not his parents, was asked to identify the body.
+Though not involved in the accident, Tony Cutis felt responsible for his brother’s death the rest of his life: in Tony’s mind, he was Julie’s protector, and should have been there to save his brother.

 “Over time I learned to cope, mostly by realizing that I couldn’t count on anyone else, which later on would have the unexpected benefit of making me resourceful and independent.”

-It was a sad realization, but Bernie was a survivor who would find solace and escape from his loneliness and bouts with depression through the movies and art.
+It was a sad realization, but Bernie was a survivor.
+Through the movies and art, young Bernie Schwartz found solace, an escape from his loneliness and bouts of depression.

-At age 16, Bernie Schwartz needed an escape:
+At age 16, Bernie Schwartz was desparate to leave home:

 “I so desperately wanted to get away.
 I knew if I hung around much longer, I’d never escape.
 So I decided to join the Navy and see the world.”

-Young Bernie Schwartz would spend three years in the Navy before being honorably discharged in 1945, shortly after witnessing General Douglas MacArthur sign the peace treaty with Japan.
-Tony Curtis would view his time in the Navy with fondness and say
+Bernie spent three years in the Navy before being honorably discharged in 1945, shortly after witnessing General Douglas MacArthur sign the peace treaty with Japan.
+Tony Curtis always viewed his time in the Navy with gratefulness:

 “I enjoyed the Navy because our country looked after us—I don’t know how else to put it.
 The Navy was my surrogate family…I have to say that I totally enjoyed the Navy experience.”

-Tony would remain a lifelong supporter of the Navy, and would sponsor the US Navy Memorial in Washington, D.C. in his later years.
+Tony remained a lifelong supporter of the Navy, and sponsored the US Navy Memorial in Washington, D.C. in his later years.

-Tony Curtis would begin his 2008 autobiography [aff. link] by stating that
+Tony Curtis begins his 2008 autobiography [aff. link] by stating that:

 “All my life I had one dream, and that was to be in the movies.
 Maybe it was because I had a pretty rough childhood, or perhaps it was because I was always more than a little insecure, but as a kid I longed to see myself ten feet tall on the big screen.”

 It was this dream that got Bernie Schwartz through his difficult childhood, and gave him direction and purpose after his Navy service.
-Young Bernie would study acting at the New School under the GI Bill before getting his big break in 1948 when a Universal Studios executive saw him perform in an off-broadway production of Golden Boy.
-His raw performance and good looks struck the executive, and Bernie Schwartz was brought out to California for a screen test.
+Young Bernie studied acting at the New School under the GI Bill before getting his big break in 1948, when a Universal Studios executive saw him perform in an off-broadway production of Golden Boy.
+His raw performance and good looks struck the executive, and Bernie was brought out to California for a screen test.
 He signed a standard seven year contract with the studio, and changed his name to “Tony Curtis” shortly thereafter.